 One in two Queensland women will develop cancer before the age of 85.
 National screening programs are available to detect breast, cervical and bowel cancer.
 Cancer screening can help detect cancer early, before it develops, or symptoms occur.
 The earlier cancer is detected, the better the outcomes and long-term survival.

-SCREENING PROGRAMS FOR WOMEN IN AUSTRALIA

-Breast screening

-Breast cancer affects more Queensland women than any other cancer.
+SCREENING PROGRAMS FOR WOMEN IN AUSTRALIA Breast screening Breast cancer affects more Queensland women than any other cancer.
 Early detection of breast cancer provides the best chance of survival.
 If you are aged between 50-74, it is recommended that you complete a mammogram every two years.
 BreastScreen Queensland invites women aged 50-74 years to have a free mammogram every two years, however, women aged 40-49 or 75 and over can also attend.
 Their services are offered at multiple locations across Queensland, including purpose-built vehicles to reach women in rural and remote locations.
 To make an appointment call BreastScreen on 13 20 50 or visit breastscreen.qld.gov.au.
 As well as screening, it is important to be breast aware.
 Be familiar with the usual look and feel of your breasts and if you notice any changes see your doctor as soon as possible.

-Cervical screening

-Cervical cancer is one of the most preventable cancers.
+Cervical screening Cervical cancer is one of the most preventable cancers.
 All women aged 25-74 should have a cervical screening test every five years, even if you have had the HPV vaccine.
 Screening Program (NCSP), the cervical screening test checks for the presence of the human papilloma virus (HPV).
 You are eligible for your first test when you turn 25 or two years after your last Pap test.
 From 1 July 2022, as part of the NCSP, all women and people with a cervix will have the choice to screen using either self-collection (collecting their own sample under the supervision of a health care professional), or a clinician - collected sample.
 Talk to your doctor about cervical screening if you are overdue or unsure.
 Women, or people with a cervix, who have symptoms such as unusual bleeding, discharge and pain should see their health care professional as soon as possible.
 For more information visit cancerscreening.gov.au/cervical or contact 13 15 56.

-Bowel cancer

-Bowel cancer is the second most common cause of cancer deaths in Australia.
+Bowel cancer Bowel cancer is the second most common cause of cancer deaths in Australia.
 However, if detected early, approximately 90 per cent of cases can be effectively treated.
 The National Bowel Cancer Screening program invites eligible Australians aged between 50-74 to complete a free screening test in the privacy of their own home.
 If you are over the age of 50, Cancer Council Queensland recommends you are screened for bowel cancer with a faecal occult blood test (FOBT) every two years.
 For more information contact the National Bowel Cancer Screening Program on 1800 118 868 or cancerscreening. aov.au/bowel

-You can reduce your cancer risk through simple lifestyle changes
+Simple steps to reduce your cancer risk:

+DON'T SMOKE Call Quitline on 13 78 48

+BE SUNSMART Slip, Slop, Slap, Seek and Slide

+MOVE YOUR BODYBe physically active every day

+STAY IN SHAPE Aim for a healthy body weight

+Eat FOR HEALTH

+Eat a variety of foods

+and choose plenty

+of fruit, vegetables

+and wholegrains

+Try alcohol free days and non-alcoholic drinks

+KNOW YOUR BODY and see your doctor if you notice any changes

-For more information call 13 11 20 or visit cancerqld.org.au
+PARTICIPATE in cancer screening For more information call 13 11 20 or visit cancerqld.org.au